List of awards and nominations received by the Chicago Symphony Orchestra

-Recordings by the Chicago Symphony Orchestra and Chorus have earned sixty-four Grammy Awards from the Recording Academy.
+Recordings by the Chicago Symphony Orchestra and Chorus have earned sixty-five Grammy Awards from the Recording Academy.

-Riccardo Muti, music director, has won two Grammy Awards, both with the Chicago Symphony Orchestra and Chorus, for the recording of Verdi's Messa da Requiem on the CSO Resound label.
+Riccardo Muti, former music director, has won two Grammy Awards, both with the Chicago Symphony Orchestra and Chorus, for the recording of Verdi's Messa da Requiem on the CSO Resound label.

 Sir Georg Solti, former music director and music director laureate, won thirty-one Grammy Awards.
 For nearly forty years, he was the artist with the most awards, until Beyoncé won four statuettes at the 65th ceremony on February 5, 2023, bringing her total to thirty-two.
 Solti received seven awards in addition to his twenty-four awards with the Chicago Symphony Orchestra and Chorus.
 In addition, Sir Georg Solti and producer John Culshaw received the first NARAS Trustees’ Award in 1967 for their "efforts, ingenuity, and artistic contributions" in connection with the first complete recording of Richard Wagner's Der Ring des Nibelungen with the Vienna Philharmonic.
 Solti also received the Academy's 1995 Lifetime Achievement Award.

 Bernard Haitink, former principal conductor, won two Grammy Awards, including one with the Chicago Symphony Orchestra for the recording of Shostakovich’s Fourth Symphony on the CSO Resound label.

 Pierre Boulez, former conductor emeritus and principal guest conductor, won twenty-six Grammy Awards including eight with the Chicago Symphony Orchestra and Chorus.
 Boulez is the sixth all-time Grammy winner, behind Beyoncé (thirty-two), Sir Georg Solti (thirty-one), Quincy Jones (twenty-eight), Alison Krauss, and Chick Corea (twenty-seven each).
 Boulez also received the Academy's 2015 Lifetime Achievement Award.

 Margaret Hillis, founder and longtime director of the Chicago Symphony Chorus, won nine Grammy Awards for her collaborations with the Orchestra and Chorus.
 Hillis's successor Duain Wolfe, who served as director from 1994 until 2022, won two Grammy Awards for his work with the Chorus.